 Held in the first week of the seventh lunar month, this festival starts at Drepung and moves down to the Norbulingka.
 Lhamo (Tibetan Opera) and masked dances are held, and locals take the occasion as another excuse for more picnics.

 The end of the seventh and beginning of the eighth lunar months sees locals washing away the grime of the previous year in an act of purification that coincides with the week-long appearance of the constellation Pleiades in the night sky.

 Held in the first week of the eighth lunar month, this festival featuring horse racing, archery, and other traditional nomad sports takes place in Damxung and Nam-tso.
 A similar and even larger event is held in Nagchu a few weeks earlier, from 10 to 16 August.
 Onkor in the first week of the eighth lunar month Tibetans in central Tibet get together and party in celebration of the upcoming harvest.

 More cham dances, from the nith to 11th days of the eighth month, at Shigatse's Tshilhunpo Monastery.

 Commemorating Buddha's descent from heaven, the 22nd day of the ninth lunar month sees large numbers of pilgrims in Lhasa.
 Ladders are painted afresh on rocks around many monasteries to symbolize the event.

-The 15th day of the 10th lunar month sees a procession in Lhasa around the Barkhor bearing Palden Lhamo (Shri Deve), protective deity of the Jokhang.
+The 15th day of the 10th lunar month sees a procession in Lhasa around the Barkhor bearing Palden Lhamo (Shri Deve), the protective deity of the Jokhang.

 Respect is shown to Tsongkhapa, the founder of Gelugpa order, on the anniversary of his death on the 25th of the 10th lunar month; monasteries light fires and carry images of Tsongkhapa in procession.
-Check for cham dances at the monasteries at Ganden, Sera and Drepung.
+Check for cham dances at the monasteries at Ganden, Sera, and Drepung.